Piaseczno: World War II

 World War II began for the city on 9 and 10 September 1939, when the Polish 54 light artillery regiment fought a skirmish with a German armored division.
 On September 10, 1939, German troops committed a massacre of 21 Polish prisoners of war in the town (see also Nazi crimes against the Polish nation).
 Afterwards, the Germans terrorized the population, and Poles over the age of 14 were subjected to forced labour.
 Additionally, around 400 people were captured in roundups and deported to forced labour in Germany.
 The Germans also committed massacres of Poles in nearby forests as part of the AB-Aktion.

+Several Poles from Piaseczno, including three policemen, were murdered by the Russians in the Katyn massacre in 1940.

 In 1940, during the Nazi Occupation of Poland, German authorities established a Jewish ghetto in Piaseczno (the Piaseczno Ghetto), in order to confine its Jewish population for the purpose of persecution and exploitation.
 The ghetto was liquidated in January 1941, when all its 2,500 inhabitants were transported in cattle trucks to the Warsaw Ghetto, the largest ghetto in all of Nazi occupied Europe with over 400,000 Jews crammed into an area of 1.3 sqmi.
 From there, most victims were sent to Treblinka extermination camp.

 The Polish resistance was active, secret Polish education was organized, and the present-day district of Zalesie Dolne was the location of secret meetings of both the command of the Grey Ranks and the Education Department of the Government Delegation for Poland.

 In 1944, local Poles supported the Polish Warsaw Uprising, which took place in nearby Warsaw, and some were killed by the Germans in revenge.
 During the uprising, the occupiers perpetrated two massacres of Poles within the present-day town limits, killing over 50 people.
 From August 1944, a secret Polish hospital for wounded insurgents from Warsaw operated in the town.
 Many Poles fled from the Germans from Warsaw to Piaseczno, and were sheltered by the local population.
 After the uprising, in October 1944, the German army surrounded Piaseczno and caught some 1,000 Polish refugees from Warsaw.
 The German occupation ended on January 17, 1945, when the Polish 1st Warsaw Armoured Brigade entered the town without a fight.